Universal fragmentation in annihilation reactions with constrained kinetics

 The limiting case of instant reactions, \mbox{$\lambda/\Gamma \to \infty$}, gives analytical insight into the final fragmented state and we will study it in the remainder of this Letter.
 Figure~\ref{fig:3} shows a typical time evolution of an initial state, one event at a time from top to bottom.
 For instant reactions, there is at most one particle per lattice site and particles no longer move past their neighbors, which restricts transport and leads to faster fragmentation into independent regions.
 For generality, we consider initial configurations drawn from a Bernoulli distribution with density \mbox{$\rho\in[0,1]$}, which includes the parity projection of the previous Poisson initial condition, for which \mbox{$\rho \leq 1/2$}.
 Figure~\ref{fig:4} shows the average final density $\rho_\infty$ for different initial densities $\rho$ as obtained from numerical simulation (blue points).
 For small~$\rho$, the randomly placed particles are unlikely to be close enough to react, so the initial and final densities are approximately equal (green dashed line).
-For larger initial densities, reactions take place and the final density is smaller than~$\rho$.
-The non-monotonous behaviour at larger $\rho$, with local maxima and minima, indicates that fragmentation inhibits reactions for large initial densities.
+As the number of initial particles increases, more reactions take place and the difference between the initial and final density increases.
+Intriguingly, the final density is not a monotonic function of the initial density but has both a maximum at half filling,~\mbox{$\rho_{\rm max}=1/2$}, and a local minimum at~\mbox{$\rho_{\rm min}\approx0.941$}.
+This surprising phenomenon indicates that annihilation reactions are very efficient to split the particle configurations into independent clusters already at an early stage of the time evolution, with fewer subsequent possible reactions compared to a homogeneous state with intermediate initial particle density.
+We note that the nonmonotonic structure is not present for coagulation reactions \mbox{$A + A \rightarrow A$}, which are less efficient to fragment the state space.